realyah/realyah/README.md

 ### 🎓 Education
-- Bachelor of Science in Website Development (Senior Year) – National University of Laos
+- Bachelor of Science in Website Development – National University of Laos

 ### 🎯 About Me